maihd/cjson/README.md

 # Introduction [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)
 Simple JSON parser written in C99

-> Problems:<br/>
-> 1. The API should be more useful, the implement should be more simple, but now it's complicated and hard to changed.</br>
-> 2. The problem with the API design, the functions Json_getErrorXXX required root value of json, but when parsing failed, the Json_parse return null.
-(Fixed now)<br/>
-> 3. Internal parsing routines use many dynamic allocations, which should only use a simple linear allocator.
-(Fixed now)<br/>
-> 4. In C, we just only need json parser only, but the beginning I thought this library use should dynamic create of json values, support JSON.stringify in C version.
-The JSON.stringify is easily implements with just some `sprintf` of a conrete target data structure.<br/>
-> 5. DevOps problems: Travis CI stop support open source, no static analytics, no FAGs, no TDD in the first place.

 ## Features
 - Simple, small and easy to use, integration.
 - C99 for portability.